fatdogsp/fatdogsp.github.io/_posts/assetstore/2020-02-24-URP-SSR-Water.md

 You can also use my **RenderPipelineAsset** in the **Settings** folders.

-That's all, check the demo scenes, and it should work, :)
+That's all, check the demo scenes and enjoy it, :)

 ## Shader properties